Small Canadian banks chase deposits to secure funding for troubled times

 That contrasts with current five-year GIC rates from 1.05% to 2.05% at Royal Bank of Canada RY.TO, TD Bank TD.TO, Bank of Montreal BMO.TO, Bank of Nova Scotia BNS.TO, Canadian Imperial Bank of Commerce CM.TO and National Bank of Canada NA.TO.

-Vancity, where retained earnings make up almost 98% of funding, introduced Unity following an increase in demand for loan deferrals and short-term lending, Chief Executive Tamara Vrooman told Reuters.
+Vancity, where retained earnings make up almost 98% of funding, introduced Unity in response to an increase in demand for loan deferrals and short-term lending due to the coronavirus pandemic, Chief Executive Tamara Vrooman told Reuters.

+Lenders are offering short-term deferrals on loan repayments to ease the impact of the coronavirus pandemic.

 "There's going to be a haircut on margins... but it's not our first concern," Vrooman said.
 In the first five days, Vancity had raised C$23.8 million of its C$200 million target.

-Between 47% and 61% of the Big Six banks' funding came from deposits at 2019 end, with much of the rest from markets, according to ratings agency Moody's.
+Between 47% and 61% of the Big Six banks' funding came from deposits at 2019 end, according to ratings agency Moody's.

+The Canadian banks index .GSPTXBA is down 19.6% this year, while Home Capital has lost over 50% and Equitable Group has slid 46%.

 "To the extent that smaller financial institutions use (deposits) more than big banks for funding, they're going to compete harder for them," said Jeremy Kronick, associate research director at think tank C.D.
 Howe Institute.